 - You have formed a trading strategy, drove it through a strategies tester and traded on the demo account for at least a few days.

 - The money you want to put on the account is not your last and you have at least the same amount in the form of savings.

 - The money you want to put on the account is not significant, and you are potentially ready to lose it all.
-This is very important, since if your account has a really significant amount for you, at one point you simply will not be able to close the unprofitable transaction on time.
+This is very important, since if your account has a significant amount for you, at one point you simply will not be able to close the unprofitable transaction on time.

 Trust me, everybody lives through it.

-On this note, I would like to finish the last lesson of the second level and congratulate you on the transition to the most interesting block of the course, which deals directly with trading strategies, their testing, and improvement.
+On this note, I would like to finish the last lesson of the second level and congratulate you on the transition to the most interesting block of the course, which deals directly with trading strategies, testing, and improvement.